easytarget/MQ-Pro-IO/README.md

 ```console
 $ sudo umount /mnt
 ```
+Eject the SD card.

 #### First Boot
 Insert the SD card into the MQ Pro and BOOT.
 - First boot is SLOW.
-It will take 5+ minutes before anything appears on HDMI.
+It will take 5+ minutes before anything useful appears on HDMI.
-  - This is where, if you have a serial adapter, it is useful for following progress.
+  - This is where, if you have a serial adapter, it is handy for following progress.
-- The HDMI console first appears after several minutes, appears to freeze soon after, but recovers after a while when the login prompt appears.
+- The HDMI console first appears after several minutes but then freezes soon after, it recovers after a while when the login prompt appears.

-Once the maching has booted you can login on console, or via ssh, as `ubuntu:ubuntu` and follow the mandatory instructions to change password.
+Once the machine has booted you can login on console or ssh as `ubuntu:ubuntu`, and follow the mandatory instructions to change password.

-#### WiFi config after boot
+#### WiFi config after first boot
-If you are setting up WiFI after first boot you can use `netplan` to config the WiFi.
+If you are setting up WiFI *after* first boot you can use [`netplan`](https://netplan.io) to configure the WiFi.

 Create and edit a file in the netplan config:
 ```console
 $ sudo vi /etc/netplan/55-wifi.yaml
 ```
-The contents of this are **identical** to the [precofigured WiFi](#preconfiguring-wifi-networks) setup given above.
+The contents of this are ***identical*** to the [precofigured WiFi](#preconfiguring-wifi-networks) setup given above.
 - Copy the `yaml` definition given there to this file and edit with your details.
 - The comments for the file there also apply here.